LucasWongC/lucaswongc/README.md

 I am an enthusiastic, spirited developer with 7+ years of experience in web development.
 I have implemented a number of applications and solutions using various technologies and programming languages, ensuring optimal functionality, quality, and reliability.

 My skills and experience:<br>
+— deployed smart contracts for NFT mint sites, marketplaces and token staking to EVM compatible chain<br>
+— cross-chain working experience(Ethereum, Polygon, Avalanche, Binance Smart Chain)<br>
 — advanced level of React/Redux, Node/Express as my most proficient skills<br>
-— well-versed in other JS frameworks like Next.js, Vue.js, etc<br>
+— experienced in other JS frameworks like Next, Angular and Vue.js<br>
-— pretty rich experience in both RDBMS and NoSQL databases(MySQL, PostgreSQL, MongoDB, etc)<br>
+— pretty rich experience in both RDBMS and noSQL databases(MySQL, PostgreSQL, MongoDB, etc)<br>
-— perfect understanding of HTML, CSS/SASS, JavaScript/TypeScript, PHP<br>
+— strong understanding of HTML, CSS/SASS, JavaScript/TypeScript<br>
-— cross-chain working experience(Ethereum, Polygon, Avalanche)<br>
 — experienced in web3.js, ethers.js, Hardhat, Truffle, Waffle<br>
+— experience of working under Agile methodology<br>
+— fluent verbal and written English communicator<br>
 — flexible working time across time zones<br>
-— fluent verbal and written English communicator<br>
-— experience in end-to-end development<br>

-Please visit my <a href="https://lucaswong-portfolio.netlify.app/">portfolio</a>.

 If you have any urgent, important, or tricky task, don't hesitate to contact me.
 You are always welcome.
 I will do my best to help you successfully tackle your crisis.<br>
 😄Cheers!